Effects of Uncontrolled Heartburn

 When harsh acids make their way into the mouth, they can wreak havoc with tooth enamel.
 A number of studies have noted that people with GERD have more dental erosion than normal.
 The condition can also lead to bad breath and an increase in saliva production.

 Heartburn Complications in Children

 Infants and children can also develop heartburn and other symptoms of GERD.
 Although they might not be able to express exactly what they're feeling, they can eventually develop many of the same complications as adults if the condition isn't treated.
 Infants with severe reflux may fail to feed properly.
 This, in turn, leads to poor growth.
 If they aspirate stomach acids into the airways, babies can develop recurrent pneumonia.
 Some researchers have even suggested that sudden infant death syndrome might be related to a blockage of the airways due to reflux.

 Before you worry that your heartburn is leading you straight down the road to esophagitis or esophageal cancer, you should know there are several treatments available.
 These treatments can both ease your heartburn and reduce your risk for complications.

-A gastroenterologist can use a thin scope called an endoscope to look at your esophagus and diagnose your condition.
+A gastroenterologist can often use a thin scope called an endoscope to look at your esophagus and diagnose your condition.
+There are also other test she can use to help with the diagnosis.
 Treatment for GERD usually involves medications and lifestyle interventions.
 On rare occasions, however, surgery may be needed to relieve a blockage or prevent the acid from backing up.